opendocsg/slw-judgments-backfill/2001_SGHC_52/report.md

 _The law_

 17\.
 I turn now to the law governing an application to strike out an action for want of prosecution.
-I start by referring to the Court of Appeal decision in _Wee Siew Noi v Lee Mun Tuck_ [1993] 2 SLR 232, cited by the defendant.
+I start by referring to the Court of Appeal decision in _Wee Siew Noi v Lee Mun Tuck_ <span class="citation">[1993] 2 SLR 232</span>, cited by the defendant.

 18\.
 In that case, the plaintiff was the administrator of the estate of his brother (Lee) who died in an accident on 25 July 1979 while riding as a passenger in a motorcar driven by the first defendant.
 The plaintiff took out a writ on 20 July 1982 against the first defendant and her employer (the second defendant), claiming damages on behalf of Lee's estate, under the Civil Law Act.
 The second defendant applied on 2 May 1990, well after the limitation period had expired, to strike out the plaintiff's claim for want of prosecution.
 His application was dismissed by the court below whereupon he appealed.
 The appellate court dismissed the second defendant's appeal.
 In so doing, it followed the principles enunciated by Lord Diplock in _Allen v Sir Alfred McAlpine & Sons Ltd_ [1968] 2 WLR 366 (at p 383) and again in the House of Lords in _Birkett v James_ [1978] AC 297.
 Warren Khoo J (at p 235) held that an order dismissing an action for want of prosecution being a draconian one, it will not be lightly made unless the court is satisfied:-